Diversity Makes a Difference

-When available, the chart below will display ethnic diversity among the undergraduate students at Purdue.
+When available, the chart below will display racial diversity among the undergraduate students at Purdue.

 Purdue's ethnic diversity is on par with the national average.

-At Purdue University - Main Campus, the disparity between men and women on campus is on par with the national average.
+At Purdue University - Main Campus, the disparity between men and women on campus is lower than the national average.
 The undergraduate student body at Purdue is equally balanced.

 Explore Male/Female Diversity at Purdue

 If available, the chart below will include the male to female distribution among Purdue's undergraduate students.

 The disparity between the counts of men and women at Purdue University - Main Campus is lower than the national average.

 If available, the chart below will include the male to female distribution among Purdue's faculty.

 The ratio of male to female faculty at Purdue is excellent.